Are you ready to learn the secret to crocheting all of the stitches?

 • What easy or beginner stitches can I learn?

-If you’re wondering the same (whether you just started, or you’ve been crocheting for a hundred years) grab some yarn and a hook because you’re about to learn the secret to crocheting any stitch.
+If you’re wondering the same (whether you just started, or you’ve been crocheting for a hundred years) grab some yarn and a hook because you’re about to learn the secret to making all of the stitches.

 Wait, there’s a secret to crocheting any stitch?